 The Pinnacle Difference

-At Pinnacle, in the words of Dr. Ross Greene, we believe “kids do well if they can.”
-This means that we believe behind every behavioral, social and emotional and executive function challenges in the same way: as the result of a lagging skill or unsolved problem, or both.
-This is the same mentality that many educators apply to academic challenges.
-When we approach kids from this perspective, students are more apt to collaborate and problem-solve with adults, because the conversation is not about what is “wrong” with them, but what skill they need to develop or problem to solve.
-This subtle but dramatic shift allows us to gain a deeper understanding of our students and allows for collaboration and fosters positive relationships.
+When students present with academic deficits, educators understand that there is a missing skill set.
+A key difference at Pinnacle is that we view behavioral, social and emotional and executive function challenges in the same way: as the result of a lagging skill indicating that further instruction is necessary.
+When we approach our students from this perspective, students are more apt to collaborate and problem-solve with adults, because the conversation is not about what is “wrong” with them, but what skill they need to develop or challenge they need to overcome.
+This subtle but significant shift allows us to gain a deeper understanding of our students and allows for collaboration and fosters positive relationships.